Fundraising funday heading to Drybrook Rugby Club for young Hallie

-A FUNDRAISING funday is heading to Drybrook Rugby Club in August to help a family whose three-year-old daughter, Hallie Sheppard, was diagnosed with leukaemia earlier this year.
+A FUNDRAISING funday is heading to Drybrook Rugby Club in August to help a family whose three-year-old daughter, Hallie Morgan, was diagnosed with leukaemia earlier this year.

 The event, organised by Hallie’s Superheroes will be at Drybrook Rugby Club Saturday, August 10 from 12pm and is set to have stalls, dance performances, traditional fair games and live music.